EIS-Hub/Mosaic/README.md

 # Mosaic
-The official JAX implementation of Mosaic paper
+The official JAX implementation of Mosaic paper.
+This repo will be updated soon.